William Walace Denslow’s Saint Nicholas comes dressed in blue furs, a Rip Van Winkle hat and pipe gripped permanently between his teeth.

 ‘He looked just like a pedller opening his pack.’

-I’d forgotten just how much of the book was given over to describing the slightly alarming appearance of its protagonist, before reassuring readers that he isn’t here to rob and murder us.
+I’d forgotten just how much of the Night Before Christmas was given over to describing the slightly alarming appearance of its protagonist, before reassuring readers that he isn’t here to rob and murder us.